robwillup/mithrandir/docs/Paradigms/Functional/Programming_Paradigms_Overview.md

-# Functional Programming - Big Picture
+## Functional Programming - Big Picture

 What is functional programming?

 > Functional Programming is a paradigm that treats computation as the evaluation of mathematical
-> functions and avoids chanding-state and mutable data.
+> functions and avoids changing state and mutable data.

 **Other Paradigms**